Morgan Ipanema

 Jordan Guillen (he/him) joined ACS in June 2022 and serves as the Chapters Associate.
 In this capacity, he works with the Chapter Team to support the work of our ACS Chapters, including assisting with programming, network building, and annual events.

-While in high-school, Jordan earned his AA Degree in Political Science at Los Angeles Mission College.
-He then received his B.A. in Political Science - Public Service and Sociology with an emphasis in Law & Society from the University of California, Davis.
-In his free time, Jordan loves to read, cook, and run.
-Jordan is based out of Washington, DC.
+Driven by a passion for learning, Jordan pursued his education ambitiously.
+While in high school, he earned his AA Degree in Political Science from Los Angeles Mission College.
+He furthered his academic journey by obtaining a B.A. in Political Science - Public Service and Sociology, with an emphasis in Law & Society a year early from the University of California, Davis.
+Jordan is currently based in Washington, DC.
+In his free time he enjoys reading, cooking, and spending time with his Labradoodle puppy, Elio.

 Robert Williams